-- Implementation – to perform the project according to the plan and to address all changes that raise and impact the performance
+- Implementation – to perform the project according to the plan and to address all changes that raise and impact the performance.

-- Closure and Follow-up – to complete the work, terminate the project, ensure continuation of support of end users, and document lessons learned.
+- Closure and Follow-up – to complete the work, terminate the project, ensure the continuation of support of end users, and document lessons learned.

-Besides, you’ll need to know and implement best practices and activities of project management in order to accomplish your projects within client specifications.
-You must also have a clear idea of the lifecycle stages to process the work and produce desired results.
+Besides, you’ll need to know and implement best practices and activities of project management to accomplish your projects within client specifications.
+You must also have a clear idea of the lifecycle stages to process the work an

 Before starting your first project management job, you must brush up on the different aspects of planning and managing a project.
 The three essentials are Education, Skills, and Experience.